-Do you think you’re too young to get life insurance?
-The quick answer is: you’re not.
-On the contrary, getting life insurance as a young adult can mean affordable annual premiums and the opportunity to build cash value.
+Think you’re too young for life insurance?
+Think again.
+On the contrary, getting life insurance as a young adult can mean affordable annual premiums and more time to build cash value.

-It’s also a good idea to buy life insurance in your 20s if you have dependents or someone relies on you financially, you have large debts or you want to lock in a good rate.
+It’s also a good idea to buy life insurance in your 20s if you have dependents, large debts or if you want to lock in a good rate.